-Includes 5 subsections that support an outcome where Health and disability service providers' infection prevention (IP) and antimicrobial stewardship (AMS) strategies define a clear vision and purpose, with quality of care, welfare, and safety at the centre.
-The IP and AMS programmes are up to date and informed by evidence and are an expression of a strategy that seeks to maximise quality of care and minimise infection risk and adverse effects from antibiotic use, such as antimicrobial resistance.
+Includes 5 subsections that support an outcome where Health and disability service providers infection prevention (IP) and antimicrobial stewardship (AMS) strategies define a clear vision and purpose, with quality of care, welfare, and safety at the centre.
+The IP and AMS programmes are up to date and informed by evidence and are an expression of a strategy that seeks to maximise quality of care and minimise infection risk and adverse effects from antibiotic use, such as antimicrobial resistance. , Subsections applicable to this service fully attained. -- --- --

 The infection prevention and antimicrobial stewardship programmes are appropriate to the size and complexity of the service and include policies and procedures to guide staff.

 A registered nurse is the infection control nurse.
 Infection data is collated, analysed, and trended.
 Antimicrobial prescribing is monitored.
 Monthly surveillance data is reported to staff.

-There have been no outbreaks since the previous audit.
+There have been two outbreaks since the previous audit.
 There are organisational Covid-19 prevention strategies in place.